NilsNiggemann/DataMiningRBMs/python/readme.md

 ## utils.helpers.makeJmat
 not requried for the end user

-## parseCouplings.py
-Uses the generated couplings from the stored csv file and creates a two lists of size nsamples each
+## parseCouplings.py Uses the generated couplings from the stored csv file and
+creates a two lists of size nsamples each
-1) Jlist : each Jlist[i] contains total_bonds//2 Jx matrices and total_bonds//2 Jy matrices, that are themselves of size 3x3.
+1) Jlist : each Jlist[i] contains in
+the first half total_bonds//2 Jx matrices and total_bonds//2 Jy matrices in the second half, that are themselves of size 3x3, representing the different J_{\alpha\beta}
-2) hlist : each hlist[i] contains total_sites number of size 3 vectors containing {hx,hy,hz}.
+2) hlist : each hlist[i] contains total_sites number of size 3
+vectors containing {hx,hy,hz}.

 There is an option to turn off magnetic fields, in which case the random numbers corresponding to h are just ignored, but still generated, so that they can be reproduced with the same SEED if required.